thatcherfreeman/utility-dctls/README.md

 **Base Hue**: Hue angle of the left edge of the gradients.

 **Angle Between Patches**: Angle added to Base Hue to compute the hue of the right edge of the gradient.

+**Base Value**: Constant multiplied by the Value channel on the left side, if you want to make a gradient that has nonequal values on the left and right.

 **Saturation**: Saturation of left and right edges of the gradient.
 Computed in HSV.